A benchmark for computational analysis of animal behavior, using animal-borne tags: Acknowledgments

 \section{Acknowledgments}

 This project was supported (in part) by a grant from the National Geographic Society.
-Compute resources were provided by Google Cloud Platform.
+Compute resources were provided in part by Google Cloud Platform.
 We thank Phoebe Koenig for input on benchmark design.
-We thank Mark Johnson for critical contributions to the manuscript.
+We thank Christian Rutz and Mark Johnson for critical contributions to an earlier version of the manuscript.
 We thank Felix Effenberger, Masato Hagiwara, Sara Keen, Jen-Yu Liu, and Marius Miron for constructive discussions.
-We thank Anthony Pagano for the Polar Bear dataset and for critical contributions to the manuscript.
+Any use of trade, firm, or product names is for descriptive purposes only and does not imply endorsement by the United States Government.

-Whale behavior data collection was funded by NSF OPP grants awarded to A. Friedlaender, and were collected under NMFS Permits 14809 and 23095, ACA permits and UCSC IACUC Permit Friea2004.
+Whale behavior data collection was funded by National Science Foundation Office of Polar Programs grants awarded to A. Friedlaender, and were collected under National Marine Fisheries Service Permits 14809 and 23095, Antarctic Conservation Act permits and UCSC IACUC Permit Friea2004.

-Crow behavior data were collected in accordance with ASAB/ABS guidelines and Spanish regulations for animal research, and were authorized by Junta de Castilla y León (licence: EP/LE/681-2019).
-The crow research was funded by the Ministerio de Economía y Competitividad – España (Grant CGL2016 – 77636-P to VB).
+Crow behavior data collection was funded by the Ministerio de Economía y Competitividad – España (Grant CGL2016 – 77636-P to V. Baglione).

 Rattlesnake behavior data collection was funded by a National Science Foundation Graduate Research Fellowship (NSF-GRFP) awarded to D. L. DeSantis and grants from the UTEP Graduate School (Dodson Research Grant) awarded to D. L. DeSantis.
 J. D. Johnson, A. E. Wagler, J. D. Emerson, M. J. Gaupp, S. Ebert, H. Smith, R. Gamez, Z. Ramirez, and D. Sanchez contributed to dataset development, and C. Catoni and Technosmart Europe srl. developed the accelerometers.